 This is by far my favourite table tennis bat for beginners.
 After all, I’ve spent the last two years working on it!

-- The bad news is that we have currently sold out of Eastfield Allround bats and won’t have more stock for a few months.
+The bad news is that we’ve currently sold out of Eastfield Allround bats and won’t have more stock for a few months.
+Probably January 2019.
 We’re really sorry.

 We designed the Eastfield Allround Professional Table Tennis Bat to be the perfect racket for players that are learning the game and value control, spin and feeling over raw speed and power.